AlanCunningham/octopus-agile-prediction-notifier/README.md

 Open the settings.py and enter:
 - Your [Distribution Network Operator Code](https://en.wikipedia.org/wiki/Distribution_network_operator)
 - Your preferred price threshold in pence
-- The Apprise services you want to notify
+- The Apprise services you want to notify - see the [Apprise README](https://github.com/caronc/apprise?tab=readme-ov-file#supported-notifications) for the format of the service you want to add.

 Then run the application
 ```